 To understand the changing chemistry of the oceans and the impacts of ocean acidification on marine ecosystems.
-Our observations of key physical, chemical, and biological parameters support NOAA’s overall efforts to predict how marine ecosystems will respond and to develop management strategies for adapting to the consequences of ocean acidification.
+Our observations of key physical, chemical, and biological parameters support NOAA’s overall efforts.
+Efforts to predict how marine ecosystems will respond and to develop management strategies.
+Strategies for adapting to the consequences of ocean acidification.

-Oceanographers in our group have been studying how CO2 emissions affect the ocean system for more than three decades and continue to monitor ocean acidification in all the world’s oceans from coral reef ecosystems to deep North Pacific waters.
-Our group collects several types of carbon measurements throughout the world’s oceans.
-We participate in large-scale research cruises across ocean basins and along coastlines at regular intervals to study how ocean chemistry is changing through time.
+Oceanographers in our group have been studying how CO2 emissions affect the ocean system for more than three decades.
+In addition they continue to monitor ocean acidification in all the world’s oceans.
+That’s from coral reef ecosystems to deep North Pacific waters.
+This group collects several types of carbon measurements throughout the world’s oceans.
+They participate in large-scale research cruises across ocean basins and along coastlines at regular intervals to study how ocean chemistry is changing through time.

-We also make measurements of the partial pressure of CO2 (pCO2) in the surface water of the world’s oceans using automated analytical systems on moorings and underway platforms.
-We are currently in the process of adding pH, oxygen, chlorophyll, and turbidity sensors to our existing moored and underway systems to more accurately and precisely study the changes associated with ocean acidification.
+Also, they make measurements of the partial pressure of CO2 (pCO2) in the surface water of the world’s oceans.
+That’s using automated analytical systems on moorings and underway platforms.
+As well as they are currently in the process of adding pH, oxygen, chlorophyll, and turbidity sensors.
+All to their existing moored and underway systems.
+This to more accurately and precisely study the changes associated with ocean acidification.

 The Green Living Guy, Seth Leitman is a green living expert, celebrity and Editor of the McGraw-Hill, TAB Green Guru Guides.
 Seth is also an Author, Radio Host, Reporter, Writer and a Environmental Consultant on green living.
 The Green Living Guy writes about green living, green lighting, the green guru guides and more.
 Seth's books range from:

 # Build Your Own Electric Vehicle by Bob Brant and Seth Leitman (2nd and 3rd editions)